Levi Randolph: Canton Charge (2018–2021)

 In July 2018, Randolph played for the Indiana Pacers in Las Vegas Summer League.
 In September 2018, he joined the Cleveland Cavaliers for training camp and preseason.
 After being waived by the Cavaliers, he joined the Canton Charge of the NBA G League for the 2018–19 season.
 In 50 games, he averaged 14.6 points, 4.1 rebounds, 2.0 assists and 1.2 steals per game.

 Randolph returned to the Cavaliers in August 2019, but after another short preseason stint, he re-joined the Charge.
 On January 6, 2020, he signed a two-way contract with the Cavaliers.
 He was waived a week later and returned to Canton.
 He led the team in scoring with 16.9 points per game to go with 5.3 rebounds and 3.3 assists per game.

 In December 2020, Randolph had a third-straight preseason stint with the Cavaliers.
 He returned to the Charge in January 2021 for a third season.

 New Zealand Breakers (2021)

 On March 16, 2021, Randolph signed with the New Zealand Breakers for the rest of the 2020–21 NBL season.
 In 15 games, he averaged 14.8 points, 3.5 rebounds, 1.3 assists and 1.1 steals per game.

 Filou Oostende (2021–2022)

 On August 16, 2021, Randolph signed with Filou Oostende of the BNXT League and the Basketball Champions League.

 On February 24, 2022, Randolph's NBA G League rights were traded from the Cleveland Charge to the Memphis Hustle in exchange for Cameron Young.

-Hapoel Jerusalem (2022–present)
+Hapoel Jerusalem (2022–2024)

 On July 2, 2022, Randolph signed a one-year contract with Hapoel Jerusalem B.C of the Israeli Premier League and the Basketball Champions League.

+Maccabi Tel Aviv (2024–2025)

+In July 2024, Randolph signed a one-year contract with Maccabi Tel Aviv of the Israeli Premier League and the EuroLeague.